CalvinHacks/calvinhacks-2019/README.md

 node server.js
 ```

-go to localhost:4000 on webbrowser
+go to localhost:4000 on web browser